-Moons Crossing Warren River Pemberton is a popular camping and fishing spot with the locals within the Warren National Park.
-During wet weather, it is best approached by 4WD as the track is steep and parts can become slippery with mud.
+Moons Crossing Pemberton is a popular camping and fishing spot with the locals within the Warren National Park.
+This is a relatively shallow section of the Warren River.
+River bedrock and large rocks are exposed along the river, especially during the drier months.

 Fringed by towering karri forest the river alternates between broad open sections of